anubhavpgit/anubhavpgit.github.io/content/about.md

 I previously worked as a software engineer at [RadiusAI](https://radius.ai/) and as the founding engineer at [StackIt](https://nowstackit.com) before that.
 Currently, a graduate student pursuing Master's in Computer Engineering at New York University, Tandon.
 This site is for my monthly logs; my two cents and musings on life and tech.
 This is what I have worked on [so far <i class="fa-arrow-right icon" ></i> ](/journey.html)

-Fond of tales and lore, I venture into [narrative writing](/blog/#life) and [disect stories](/reviews.html), exploring the art of storytelling.
+Fond of tales and lore, I venture into [narrative writing](/blog/#life) and [dissecting stories](/reviews.html), exploring the art of storytelling.
 I love poetry and music, indulge in [photography](/mementos.html), and dabble in [graphic design](https://dribbble.com/anubhabpatnaik).
 Besides, I adventure, travel and explore places, experiment with [tech and engineering](/blog/#tech), and attend gatherings related to space exploration and startups.
 More on [what I am up to <i class="fa-arrow-right icon" ></i> ](/current.html).

 I'm currently based in NYC, so if you're nearby, feel free to reach out.
 We could chat about startups, dive into some code, or collaborate on a project.